dylanchen0114/blog_pages/_posts/2017-12-31-Instacart-Market-Basket-Analysis.md

 ### together

-*  min, max, mean, median, std of total order size when this product is bought
+*  min, max, mean, median, std of order size when this product is bought

 ### streak